oomlaut/nm-eval/README.md

 #### SHOULD: Expectations for a scalable interface system

 * Use components or hooks to compartmentalize functionality.
-* Use [BEM](http://getbem.com/introduction/) notation for specificity.
+* Use [BEM](http://getbem.com/introduction/) notation for specificity and system-building.
 * Include responsive/mobile-first styling.
-Possible [MaterialUI](https://material-ui.com/components/box/)

 #### COULD: Nice-to-have

-* Use Jest unit testing
 * Display loading animation/graphic during Ajax request
 * UI sugar
+* Use Jest unit testing

 #### WOULD: Long-term improvements and considerations